Cold Cuts (The Sopranos): Reception

 Television Without Pity graded "Cold Cuts" with a C− and called it the "worst-ever episode of The Sopranos".
 One area of criticism was the writing, for instance of the scene of Janice's fight reported on local TV news as beneath HBO standards and Tony's session with Dr. Melfi as "psychobabble about technobabble".
 The review also questioned the plot about stealing Vespa scooters: "Only on The Sopranos would the mafia be dealing in motor scooters and fancy imported cheese."
 Additionally, Television Without Pity was critical of director Mike Figgis for the scene showing Carmela meeting school counselor Robert Wegler to say she is ending their affair, calling that scene "the worst directorial choice in the history of this show", with a slow motion edit that "serves no artistic purpose".
+Television critic Matt Zoller Seitz, writing for Vulture, was also critical of that editing decision, comparing it to an Akira Kurosawa film or Star Wars.